opencurriculum/flow/README.md

 1. NodeJS (and working familiarity with the command line) *Flow runs on NextJS, which is a framework/environment to run ReactJS applications*
-2. A Firebase account (with a new app with Firestore and Storage enabled, and a web app added which will give you credentials for later)
+2. A Firebase account (with a new app with Firestore, Storage, and Functions enabled, and a web app added which will give you credentials for later)

 Once you have these, setup using the following steps: